How To Cast your Vote

 When deciding whether an absent vote (postal or proxy) is the best option for your circumstances, please bear in mind that although the proxy vote deadline is after the postal vote deadline, should an appointed proxy wish to vote by post, the postal proxy vote application form needs to be received by the same deadline as a standard postal vote: 5pm on the 11th working day before the election.
 Proxies appointed after this time will need to vote in person at the polling station.

-For the forthcoming election on 3 May 2018 the deadline to apply for a Postal Vote is 5.00pm on Wednesday, 18 April.
-The deadline to apply for a Proxy Vote is 5.00pm on Wednesday 25 April.
+For the forthcoming election on 2 May 2019 the deadline to apply for a Postal Vote has now passed.
+The deadline to apply for a Proxy Vote is 5pm on Wednesday 24 April.